 Important Financial Aid Information For Graduating Students

-The Office of Student Financial Aid offers congratulations to University students graduating at the end of fall semester!
+The Office of Student Financial Aid offers congratulations to University students graduating at the end of this semester!
 The following is important information graduating students should be aware of concerning student loan exit counseling.

 Graduating students that have received federal student loans are required by federal regulations to complete Exit Counseling.
 The Office of Student Financial Aid will notify graduating students of this responsibility via email in November; you may complete Exit Counseling in advance of this notification, however.